 Once you’ve assessed the condition and rarity of the cards, document these in your spreadsheet as well so you can see everything at a glance.

-Now that you know the conditions and rarities of your cards, you can set the prices and start selling your Pokemon cards.
+Now that you know the conditions and rarities of your cards, you can set the selling prices of your Pokémon cards.

 Sometimes, though, prices differ wildly among websites.